girip11/python_learning/python3_absolute_beginners/chapter_6_functions.md

 print(my_function.__doc__)
 ```

-## Variable Scope

-* Symbol table to track names used in the program. `vars()` built-in can help dump the values as dictionary.
-* Variables created in main program's symbol table known as **global variables**. `globals()` builtin to view them.
-* Variables created inside function stored in symbol table specific to that function.`locals()` builtin to view them.

-* All functions can access global variables. if local variables have same name as global variables, then the global variables cannot be used inside the function, known as **shadowed globals**

 ## Global statement

 If a function uses global variables, then we use **global** statement to declare the usage of those global variables.